aburzynski/tritoconstrictor/README.md

 -Trinity assembler</br>
 -hmm profiles of mitochondrial proteins from mitoconstrictor</br>
 -cm profiles of mitochondrial rRNA from mitoconstrictor</br>
--cm profile of rRNA subunits from Rfam</br>
+-cm profiles of rRNA subunits from Rfam</br>